eddietaylor/securities-analysis/README.md

 ## **SSL (HTTPS) Encryption**

 To create an encrypted communication between the JupyterLab server and the web browser, we set up an SSL public key and certificate.
-Run the following line from the terminal (Git Bash if on Windows):
+From within the cloud/cloud_deploy/ folder, run the following line from the terminal (Git Bash if on Windows):

     openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mykey.key -out mycert.pem

-Follow instructions and enter your location, org, name, and email details.
+Follow the instructions and enter your location, org, name, and email details.

 For more info on SSL, see: https://www.cloudflare.com/learning/ssl/what-is-ssl/

 ## **Jupyter Lab Password Hashing**

-It is essential to have passwords be hashed.
+It is essential to have passwords be hashed, in this case the password to the Jupyter Lab server.
 Hashing is a one-way function (impossible to decrypt).
 It is used for password validation.
 Still, you don't want even the hash exposed because hackers can brute force it and figure out the password (Then they would have root access to the cloud instance!!)

-To generate an Argon2 hash code for the Jupyter Lab password, run the following:
+To generate an Argon2 hash code for the Jupyter Lab password, run the following from within the cloud/cloud_deploy/ directory:

     python jupyter_hash_code.py [your password here]